IBM-Bluemix-Docs/mass-data-migration/access-interface.md

 2. Log in to the device UI by using the username and password that you retrieved in the previous step.

    ![Login page](/images/login.png)

-   If you are not a {{site.data.keyword.mdms_short}} beta user, you can log in to the device UI by using the username and password that was sent to your email address.
-   {: tip}

    The Common Tasks wizard is displayed.
 Use the options from left to right to begin importing your data.

    ![Workflow icons](/images/workflow.png)